dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 **Web Components win on speed. iframes win on security.**

-For most developers building **trusted, internal widgets** - use Web Components.
+For most developers building trusted, internal widgets - use Web Components.
 The performance gains are substantial and consistent.

-For developers embedding **third-party content** - iframes remain the safest choice, and the ~100ms load time overhead is a reasonable trade-off for complete isolation.
+For developers embedding third-party content - iframes remain the safest choice, and the ~100ms load time overhead is a reasonable trade-off for complete isolation.

+The "right" choice depends on your use case.
+But now you have data, not opinions.

+---

+## A Plea: Keep Your Widgets Lightweight

+Here's what this experiment really taught me: the isolation mechanism matters less than what you put inside it.

+My barebones widgets - both iframe and Web Component - measured **9.54MB of memory** and rendered at **60 FPS**.
+They loaded in milliseconds.
+They were fast because they were **simple**.

+But I've seen production widgets that ship:
+- ❌ 3MB of React + ReactDOM (to show "23°C")
+- ❌ Moment.js + date-fns (because someone copy-pasted from Stack Overflow)
+- ❌ Entire UI frameworks (to render 5 lines of text)
+- ❌ Analytics libraries, A/B testing SDKs, error trackers
+- ❌ Polyfills for browsers they don't even support

+**Every kilobyte you ship makes the web slower for everyone.**

+If you're building a widget - whether iframe or Web Component - ask yourself:
+- Do I really need this framework?
+(Probably not)
+- Can I use native DOM APIs instead?
+(Probably yes)
+- Does this need to work on IE11?
+(No, it's 2025)
+- Will users notice if I remove this library?
+(Probably not)

+Build for **2025**, not 2015.
+Browsers are incredibly capable now.
+You don't need jQuery.
+You don't need React for a scoreboard.
+You don't need 500KB of dependencies to show a weather icon.

+**Ship less.
+Ship faster.
+Respect your users' bandwidth, battery, and time.**

 The "right" choice depends on your use case.
 But now you have **data**, not opinions.